zijun-zhao/deeplearning.ai/COMS4111/Lecture6_RelationalAlgebra.md

 6. Prodedural v.s. non Procedural
  * Non procedural is also known as declarative: what output will be  without specifying how to do it

 7. **Pure languages**, the following three pure languages are **equivalent in computing power**
+> given a computation, no one is more powerful than others
  * Relational algebra
  * Tuple relational calculus
  * Domain relational calculus
+ >
+8. σ<sub>p</sub>, here p is called the selection predicate**
+* select produces a subset of the rows, only contain rows which match the predicate, but it will **contain all the columns**

+9. In the pure relation model, a relation is a set.
+You can't have two tuples that have the same value for all properties
+* In relational model we will never see a tuple twice.
+Therefore doing a project it will not duplicate the original tables but if you project out some of the columns and differentiate it, you will have duplicates, like project out the uni.
+* In relational model, because relation is a set, the duplicate will go away, which is exactly the opposite of what happens in SQL, SQL never removes the duplicate unless you put the key word ‘distinct’ in.
+So just note that Different schemes for the relational model and SQL exist.

+10.  **Duplicate rows removed from result, since relations are sets**
+ * According to Prof. Ferguson, **SQL does not behave this way**

+11. The **result** of a relational-algebra operation is **relation**, so you can apply relational operator to the result of relational operator.

 ## 5 Mar 2020

 1. Difference between **natural join**, **inner join** and **join** in **SQL**